olufemi-oluwatobi/kada/readme.md

 ### Navigation

-The sole method of navigation is native-base's drawe navigation, Routes are loaded into the call stack and naviagation is executed by clicking the items on the left drawer bar
+The sole method of navigation is native-base's drawer navigation, Routes are loaded into the navigation stack and naviagation is executed by clicking the items on the left drawer bar which pushes and pops routes under the hood

 #### Flux

 The Components use Actions.
 Actions tend to use the API Services and dispatch an event.
 The Stores are listening to the events.
-The Components add and remove listeners to the Stores.
-The Flux library of choice for this project is Redux
+The Components add and remove listeners to the Stores.The Flux library of choice for this app is `Redux`

 #### API